-Summer Program in Greece (CLAS 370/398)
+Summer Program in Greece (CLAS 370/470)

-The Concordia Summer Program in Greece (2025) is a three-week (May 5th-28th), intensive course with trips to Greece’s most important historical sites and museums.
+The Concordia Summer Program in Greece (2026) is a three-week (May 26th-June 13th), intensive course with trips to Greece’s most important historical sites and museums.
 During this time, students will travel to the major monuments, museums, and cultural sites of Greece where they will gain invaluable firsthand experience of the history, archaeology, and culture of the country.
 Our classrooms will be the cities of Greece, including Athens, Corinth, Nafplio, Sparta, and Thebes on the Mainland, and Heraklion, Aghios Nikolaos, Rethymnon, and Chania on the island of Crete.
 Some of the sites that we will visit include the Athenian Acropolis, Marathon, Mycenae, Messene, Mystras, Olympia, Delphi, Hosios Loukas, and Knossos, among many others.
 During these excursions Drs.
 Buell and Francis, as well as a number of guest speakers, will lead students through the sites, describing, and analyzing structures and spaces.
 Museum visits will highlight the most informative artifacts and connect them to sites that we have visited.
 Our goals are to 1) provide students with first-hand knowledge of Greece’s culture, history, and monuments, 2) critically examine how knowledge about the past can be constructed and expressed, 3) illustrate the value given to the past by modern populations, and 4) examine the importance placed upon cultural heritage.

-2025 Itinerary
+2026 Itinerary

 Arrival to Athens